 Many forces in England, Wales and Scotland have had a system of chaplaincy in place for some years.
-Chaplaincy to Wiltshire Police began with the appointment of the Force's first chaplain, the Reverend Dr Richard Armitage, in December 2005.
-Richard is tasked to offer chaplaincy to those who work at Headquarters and create a multi-faith chaplaincy Team throughout the Force area.
+Chaplaincy to Wiltshire Police began in December 2005.
+The lead chaplain is Bill Cave.

 The Development of Chaplaincy

 The chaplaincy works in accordance with the following mission statement:

 - Chaplaincy to Wiltshire Police offers a service, which is available to the Force and all within the Force, that is individuals and groups of any or no faith/religious tradition.